 2) Submit a three-year strategic plan and book a Development Meeting to discuss it

 Strategic Planning for Student Groups is more important than ever.
 With the uncertainty COVID-19 has presented to all our groups, it is important to have a robust plan in place for the year.
 A strategic plan helps to focus the energy, time and resources of everyone in your committee in the same direction.

-This criteria can only be submitted in Term 1
+This criterion can only be submitted in Term 1.

 3) Submit an annual budget and explain how you will use or have used it to inform your activities this year